 - Entertainment Items: Labor can be a long process.
 You may want to bring a tablet to watch movies or play games to distract you as things get going.
 Music relaxes during labor, energizes pushing, and helps pass the time.
 You may find yourself swaying with your labor partner or bouncing on a birthing ball to your favorite beats.
 But music isn’t just for vaginal deliveries!
 Music can be particularly soothing in cesarean delivery, so don’t be afraid to ask to bring tunes with you to the operating room if things go that way.

 - Make Your Labor Room a Spa: The hospital is definitely not a hotel!
 We do our best to make your stay pleasant, but our goals focus more on safety and less on comfort.
-Bring creature comforts like your pregnancy pillow, a soft blanket, and slippers or flip-flops from home.
+Bring creature comforts like your pregnancy pillow such as the Boppy Cuddle Pillow, a soft blanket, and slippers or flip-flops from home.
 I have witnessed beautiful labor room makeovers using essential oils and battery-operated candles.

 - Ponytail Holders and Lip Balm: You will want a small bag of essential toiletries such as a toothbrush, shampoo (the hospital will have them if you forget), etc. However, the most valuable personal care items to bring are a ponytail holder and lip balm!
 Labor is hard work, and you will get shaky and sweaty.
 A big water bottle and some lip balm will help keep your lips moist once you start breathing hard.

 - Eyeglasses: Labor and postpartum are not a time to mess around with contact lenses.
 Be prepared for long days and nights.
 Your eyes will thank you!
 Also, for those who need reading glasses, don’t forget to pack a pair into your hospital bag.